HM: Hybrid Masking for Few-Shot Segmentation: Experiment

 \subsubsection{Generalization test.}

 Following previous works~\cite{HSNet,RePRI}, we perform a domain shift test to evaluate the generalization capability of the proposed method.
-We trained a model on the COCO-20$^i$ dataset and tested this model on the PASCAL-5$^i$ dataset.
+We trained HSNet-HM and VAT-HM on the COCO-20$^i$ dataset and tested this model on the PASCAL-5$^i$ dataset.
 The training/testing folds were constructed following ~\cite{RePRI,HSNet}.
-The objects in training classes did not overlap with object in the testing classes.
-As shown in Table~\ref{table:performance_pascal_shift}, our method outperforms the current state-of-the-art approaches under both 1-shot and 5-shot test.
+The objects in training classes do not overlap with the object in the testing classes.
+As shown in Table~\ref{table:performance_pascal_shift}, HSNet-HM outperforms the current state-of-the-art approaches under both 1-shot and 5-shot tests.
 In 1-shot test, it delivers a 2$\%$ mIoU gain over RePRI\cite{RePRI} and a 2.4$\%$ mIoU gain over HSNet\cite{HSNet} with ResNet50 and ResNet101 backbones, respectively.
-In the 5-shot test, our method outperforms HSNet\cite{HSNet} by 1.0$\%$ and 0.6$\%$ in mIoU with ResNet50 and ResNet101 backbones, respectively.
+In the 5-shot test, HSNet-HM outperforms HSNet\cite{HSNet} by 1.0$\%$ and 0.6$\%$ in mIoU with ResNet50 and ResNet101 backbones, respectively.